cole8888/SRNE-Solar-Charge-Controller-Monitor/RaspberryPi-Examples/README.md

 ## Setup:
 You will need to enable serial on the raspberry pi, I used this guide: https://pimylifeup.com/raspberry-pi-serial/

+You may also need to switch the serial device depending on what Pi or other device you are using.

 ## Libraries
 - [pymodbus](https://github.com/pymodbus-dev/pymodbus)
 - [paho-mqtt](https://pypi.org/project/paho-mqtt/) (Only for MQTT version)